Adding an index to Aurora MySQL failed due to local storage exhaustion

 However, ALTER execution failed due to an error.

-However, after waiting for a while, the following error message was displayed instead of completing the process.
+However, after waiting for a while, the following error message was displayed without completing the process.

-When I check the error log for the RDS instance, I see the following output:
+When I check the error log of the RDS instance, I see the following output:

 I am getting an error saying there is not enough space.